JingtingHuang-alb/MathAccFPGA_NewtonFractal/README.md

 ## What the benchmark metrics mean

-A "benchmark" is just: fix the workload (resolution, max_iter, window), measure time, and report rates.
+benchmark: fix the workload (resolution, max_iter, window), measure time, and report rates.
 The useful numbers:

 | Metric | Meaning | Why you care |